Odianosen25/Monitor-App/README.md

 ```

 ### restart_device
-Used to instruct the app to execute a restart of the script on all nodes.
+Used to instruct the app to execute a restart of the monitor script on all nodes.
 If a node has its login detail in `remote_monitors` it will attempt to reboot the hardware itself.
 To reboot a particular node in a location, specify the `location` parameter.
 This same location, should be used in defining the node's login details in `remote_monitors`

 ```python
 # restart the monitor scripts in all nodes